-|Anthony Hudson MBE MA
+Anthony Hudson MBE MA

-It is with great sadness that the Chairman and Trustees of the Falkland Islands Memorial Chapel Trust announce the death on 8th March 2015 of founder Trustee, Anthony Hudson, after a long battle with cancer.
+It was with great sadness that the Chairman and Trustees of the Falkland Islands Memorial Chapel Trust announced the death on 8th March 2015 of founder Trustee, Anthony Hudson, after a long battle with cancer.
 Anthony was the driving force behind the concept and creation of the Memorial Chapel at Pangbourne and will be sorely missed by everyone who knew him.
 His work to gather together several of the key Commanders of the Falklands War to raise the money to build the Memorial Chapel spanned almost a decade before a brick was laid and the building was opened in 2000 by Her Majesty the Queen.
 His commitment and tenacity together with the efforts of those already wearied by war, ensured that there is a wonderful and lasting Memorial for the 258 who died in 1982 which is there for the benefit of their families and colleagues in the Armed Services and for future generations to appreciate the true meaning of sacrifice.
 His vision was to create a ‘living memorial’ to signify the importance of remembering the sacrifices made by so many to the common cause.
 Mission accomplished.
 We will remember him…

 Garden of Remembrance